 For years, I have been enamored with Spanish architecture of colonial origins, from Mérida and Oaxaca City to Guanajuato, Puebla, and Cuernavaca, Mexico.
-Back the day, it was called “New Spain” during the colonial era of Mexico in the 16th to 19th centuries.
+Back in the day, it was called “New Spain” during the colonial era of Mexico in the 16th to 19th centuries.
 Mexico has more sites on the UNESCO World Heritage list than any other country in the Americas with its 29 sites, many of them boasting some of the richest Spanish Colonial architecture out there.

 So you can imagine how delighted I was to find such a magnificent hacienda in Xochitepec, Mexico.
-It is a mere 15 minutes from the city of eternal springs, Cuernavaca, Mexico and only an hour (in good traffic) from Mexico City.
+It is a mere 15 minutes from the city of eternal springs, Cuernavaca, Mexico, and only an hour (in good traffic) from Mexico City.

 Yet it feels like a world away as I enter into this magical world of baroque architecture, boveda-brick ceilings, and multiple arches balanced with the traditional hacienda style and catholic symbolism, yet with modern luxuries.